atgharib/Azure_Data_Engineering/Readme.md

-This reposiotory is an assignment for Azure Data Rngineering.
+This reposiotory is an assignment for Azure Data Engineering.
 Author: Atieh Gharib